Abdelrhman-CaT/Vigenere-Cipher-Encryptor.py/README.md

 ### Vigenere Cipher is a Symmetric Encryption Algorithm which depends on an Encryption Key which is known by both sides
 ### The Encryption mechanism depends mainly on the key
-### In this project, the Encryption doesn't depend only on the key, it also depends on the alphabitical order which forms an extra layer of security
+### In this project, the Encryption doesn't depend only on the key, it also depends on the alphabetical order which forms an extra layer of security

 ## Instructions: